Benny-API/benny-ios-sdk/README.md

 )
 ```

-### EBT Transfer Flow
+### Transfer Flow

-#### Integration
+The `EbtTransferFlow` is initialized with an organization ID, the transfer token obtained earlier, a cents-denominated amount that the customer wishes to transfer, and an idempotency key.

-The Ebt Transfer Flow is contained in a fullscreen view, `EbtTransferFlow`, that is initialized with an organization ID and transfer token.
+Callbacks (i.e., `onExit` and `onResult`) are responsible for communicating to your app when the user wants to exit the flow and when a transfer result is obtained.

-Callbacks (i.e., `onExit` and `onResult`) are responsible for communicating to your app when the user wants to exit the flow and when a result is obtained.
-A successful result returns successfully.
-A failed transfer result returns an error message.
+A successful result invokes the `onResult` callback with no value, while a failed result returns an error message.

 ```swift
 EbtTransferFlow(parameters: